sanderslab/magellanmapper/README.md

 ```

 - Or add to the Windows Environment Variables "Path"
-- Java 9 [changed](http://openjdk.java.net/jeps/220) the location of `libjvm.so`, fixed [here](https://github.com/LeeKamentsky/python-javabridge/pull/141) in the Python-Javabridge dependency
+- Java 9 [changed](http://openjdk.java.net/jeps/220) the location of `libjvm.so`, fixed [here](https://github.com/LeeKamentsky/python-javabridge/pull/141) in the Python-Javabridge 1.0.18
-- Java 11 similarly changed other Java locations, also fixed in Python-Javabridge
+- Java 12 no longer allows source <= 6, fixed in Python-Javabridge >1.0.18
-- `setup_env.sh` does not detect when Mac wants to install its own Java so will try to continue installation but fail at the Javabridge step; if you don't know whether Java is installed, run `java` from the command-line to check and install any Java 8+ (eg from [OpenJDK](http://openjdk.java.net/), not the default Mac installation) if necessary
+- `setup_conda.sh` does not detect when Mac wants to install its own Java so will try to continue installation but fail at the Javabridge step; if you don't know whether Java is installed, run `java` from the command-line to check and install any Java 8+ (eg from [OpenJDK](http://openjdk.java.net/), not the default Mac installation) if necessary

 ### Command Line Tools setup (Mac)

-- `setup_env.sh` will attempt to detect whether the required Command Line Tools package on Mac is installed and activated.
+- `setup_conda.sh` will attempt to detect whether the required Command Line Tools package on Mac is installed and activated.
 If you get:

 ```
 xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), \